Skip to content

 Autumn/winter low flow (60-90 ML/day during March to August)

-• Maintain pool and riffle habitat for waterbugs and a minimum depth over riffles to allow fish (e.g. Australian grayling, tupong and Australian bass) to migrate downstream towards the estuary habitat to spawn or breed
+• Maintain pool and riffle habitat for waterbugs and a minimum depth over riffles to allow fish to move throughout the reach

-• Provide connectivity throughout the river for the local movement of platypus and rakali (water rats) as well as protection from predation and access to food
+• Provide connectivity throughout the river for the local movement of platypus and rakali (water rats), and provide protection from predation and access to food

-• Provide low-velocity flow and clear water to enable the establishment of submerged vegetation
+• Provide a low-velocity flow and clear water to enable the establishment of submerged vegetation

 Fish iconPlatypus iconPlant iconInsect icon

-• Cue the downstream migration towards the estuary of Australian bass for spawning and of tupong for breeding
+• Cue the downstream migration of Australian bass and tupong towards the estuary for spawning/breeding

 • Increase the wetted area and improve water quality by flushing pools, providing habitat and conditions for waterbugs